YAVSRG/Interlude/README.md

 ## 🎮 Play it:

-Go [here](https://github.com/YAVSRG/Interlude/releases) for pre-built versions (download and extract the zip, run the exe)
+Go [here](https://github.com/YAVSRG/Interlude/releases) for pre-built versions for Windows (download and extract the zip, run the exe)

 ## 🤝 Contributing

-Come join [the discord](https://discord.gg/tA22tWR) -- I need YOUR help particularly with playtesting upcoming tables features
+Come join [the discord](https://discord.gg/tA22tWR) -- Send me playtesting feedback, feature requests, bug reports, you name it

+Pull requests are very welcome; If you want to work on a feature please check with me first via Discord

 ## 🤖 Building it yourself

-You shouldn't need to do this.
+If you just want to play, you don't need to do this.
 Download the latest release [here](https://github.com/YAVSRG/Interlude/releases) instead

+If you are a developer and DO want to build and make changes, clone [this repo](https://github.com/YAVSRG/YAVSRG) and follow the README instructions there to set up the development polyrepo.

-Want to run it on Linux or MacOS just for a laugh?
-Use [Mono](https://www.mono-project.com/download/stable) for the time being
+Want to play on macOS/Linux?
+Use [Mono](https://www.mono-project.com/download/stable) for the time being.

-I have proven cross platform builds as a concept, but will only bother to add them to the releases system if I have the time and reason to do it
+The game builds for macOS and Linux (some glitches on macOS), but they will only be added to the official release system if I have the resources and enough players requesting it (most people use Windows)